1mike12/bee-queue/README.md

 You'll also need [Redis 2.8+](http://redis.io/topics/quickstart)\* running somewhere.

 \* We've been noticing that some jobs get delayed by virtue of an issue with Redis < 3.2, and therefore recommend the use of Redis 3.2+.
+Redis v4 is NOT supported at this moment.

 # Table of Contents